List of The Land Before Time characters: Ducky and Spike's Mother

 Ducky and Spike's mother, voiced by Tress MacNeille (II-XI, TV series) and Meghan Strange (XIV), is a brown Saurolophus who appears in most of the films.
 Ducky and Spike's father appears in the initial film and The Big Freeze.
 Their mother is a kindly, attentive figure, and is treated with respect by all children and adults in the Great Valley.
 She occasionally has doubts on whether to raise Spike in keeping with her own values or with those of his racial heritage; this was seen in The Big Freeze when a herd met and befriended Spike, but Spike recognises her as his mother and remains with his adoptive family rather than the herd.

 Petrie's mother

-Petrie's mother, voiced by Tress MacNeille (I-XII, TV series) and Anndi McAfee (XIV), is a cerulean Pteranodon and has major appearances in The Mysterious Island, The Stone of Cold Fire, and The Great Day of the Flyers.
+Petrie's mother, voiced by Tress MacNeille (II-XII, TV series) and Anndi McAfee (XIV), is a cerulean Pteranodon and has major appearances in The Mysterious Island, The Stone of Cold Fire, and The Great Day of the Flyers.
 In the seventh film, she flies to the "Mysterious Beyond" to find Petrie and Ducky, blaming her brother Pterano for endangering them.